Rehab Centers in Montana

 Therapy is a critical part of addiction treatment and recovery.
 Addiction is both physical and mental.
 During therapy, patients work through the mental aspect of their addiction.
 The following forms of therapy are available within most alcohol and drug rehab centers in Montana.

 Individual therapy is a one-on-one form of talk therapy.
-During an individual session, the therapist helps their patient work through several addiction factors.
+During an individual session, the therapist helps the patient work through several addiction factors.
 These factors may be addiction triggers or other characteristics that may feed into their addictive behavior.
 Individual therapy is a pillar in addiction treatment in Montana.

 Group therapy is another common form of treatment within addiction treatment.
 This helps each participant build their interpersonal skills.
 During a therapist-guided session, each participating member works through their emotions, challenges, learned lessons, and more – all while receiving feedback and encouragement from group members.